Below, the Foundation is pleased to provide interested researchers with the Research Grant Guidelines, as Approved by the board on September 12, 2014.

 Funded projects are eligible for a competitive second round of funding, once the first project is successfully complete.
 Unfunded projects are invited to resubmit with changes made to reflect reviewers’ recommendations and comments.

-All applications submitted to the Foundation for competitive funding will be reviewed by at least three members of the IFS Independent Review Council (IRC), who will anonymously present their compiled review comments to the Board for consideration and action.
+All applications submitted to the Foundation for competitive funding will be reviewed by at least three members of the IFS Independent Review Council (IRC), whose review comments will be anonymized, compiled, and presented to the Board for consideration and action.

 The Foundation Board will make funding decisions regarding grant applications on a quarterly basis.
 Applications need to be submitted 3 months in advance of a Board’s research-funding meeting for consideration then.
 Applications submitted later than these deadlines will be reviewed and acted upon by the next quarterly Board meeting.
 The Board will further reserve the right to expedite the review process for revised and resubmitted applications or applications around topics that are deemed of a time-sensitive nature.